 - Make “snow angels” on a carpet or fluffy blanket

 - Simon Says is a great game for encouraging novel and varied motor combinations.
+Use these Simon Says Commands to get started.

 - Play various song and movement games such as the Hokey Pokey, Farmer in the Dell, etc. Here are movement and song activities that can be used in circle time, warm-ups, centers, or in group activities.
 All of these move and dance songs promote core strength and stability.